 - a process to establish a common understanding of where your school is at

-- a consideration of your school's performance in relation to its targets and improvement measures
+- a consideration of your school's performance in relation to its improvement measures

 - inclusive of the learning needs of your teachers and leaders as well as your students

 - a process that engages all staff in looking forward and determining future directions for the school.